codam-coding-college/MLX42/README.md

 MLX42 is a performant, easy to use, cross-platform, minimal windowing graphics library to create graphical applications without having to work directly with the native windowing framework of the given operating system.

-It provides primitive tools to draw textures onto the window as well as well as modifying them at runtime as they get displayed on the window.
+It provides primitive tools to draw textures onto the window as well as modifying them at runtime as they get displayed on the window.

 # Features ✨

-MLX42 comes with a plethora of features that make using it an actual joy instead of a chore.
+MLX42 comes with a plethora of features that make using it actually a joy instead of a chore.

 ## Cross-Platform 🖥️